-Most of the FDA-approved stem-cell therapy in the United States today is Autologous.
+Most of the FDA-approved stem cell therapy in California, United States today is Autologous.
 Autologous stem cells are stem cells taken from the same individual who will receive the graft of the extracted stem cells.
 (In other words, autologous means that the individual is both the donor and the recipient.)

 IGF-1, HGH, and other Growth Factors.